lyxlang/lyx/docs/wiki/The-Lys-pipeline--from-source-code-to-executable-program.md

 ## Wrapping it all up: the complete pipeline

-To summarize, here’s how the Lys pipeline transforms your code:
+To summarize, here’s how the Lyx pipeline transforms your code:

 1. Lexing: